-The procedure for a RIF includes, in addition to or in lieu of other factors, the following ---
+The procedure f for a RIF includes, in addition to or in lieu o f other fact tors, the f ollowing crit teria

 - 1) Determination of the number of positions which must be deleted to meet an established goal. - 2) The feasibility of eliminating entire programs or parts of programs. - 3) Identification of areas where the number of positions must be reduced or eliminated. - 4) Identification of the classification of positions to be eliminated to determine whether personnel can be interchanged with other work units.
 Before deletion, attention will be given to using vacant positions to retain employees who would otherwise be separated. - 5) Exploration of all measures which would avoid the involuntary separation from employment. - 6) Evaluation of employees subject to RIF by using the following criteria, where possible, and others where appropriate: - Needs of College to deliver services, - Relative skills, knowledge, productivity, and value of employees, - Length of service of employees, and - Veterans Preferences. - 7) Documentation of steps followed in RIF. - 8) An impact analysis of proposed RIF on the College's workforce demographics. - 9) Notification of a RIF will be in letter form from the College President.